-The aim of this guide is to explore whether clean coal is really clean (i.e. whether it’s better for the environment, or whether it still has as much of a negative impact as regular coal (and therefore involves greenwashing in the claims made about it)
+The aim of this guide is to explore whether clean coal is really clean, or whether it’s as bad environmentally as regular coal (and therefore involves greenwashing in the claims made about it)

-To do this, we look at the impact of clean coal technology on emissions and pollutants, as well as a range other eco friendly benchmarks and indicators.
+To do this, we look at the impact of clean coal technology on emissions and air pollution, as well as a range other eco friendly benchmarks and indicators.

 (Note – whether clean coal is actually ‘clean’, is a separate question to whether clean coal is feasible, or whether it has a practical long term future.
 You can read more about the pros and cons of clean coal technology in this guide.)

 Summary – Is Clean Coal Really Clean & Eco Friendly?

-- In general, clean coal is cleaner than a coal plant that doesn’t use clean coal technology, but most likely not as clean as natural gas (depending on whether you count leaked natural gas in the mining stage), nuclear or renewable energy
+In general, clean coal is cleaner than a coal plant that doesn’t use clean coal technology, but most likely not as clean as natural gas (depending on whether you count leaked natural gas in the mining stage), nuclear or various forms of renewable energy

-- There are many variables to clean coal such as what measure of ‘clean’ you are measuring, as well the clean coal technology being used (e.g. a bag filter has a completely different impact and level of effectiveness than the newest form of CSS or gasification that is still in the developmental stage)
+There are many variables to clean coal such as what measure of ‘clean’ you are measuring, as well the clean coal technology being used (e.g. a bag filter has a completely different impact and level of effectiveness than the newest form of CCS or gasification that is still in the developmental stage)